judell/odbc-plugin/docs/index.md

 # ODBC + Steampipe

-Open Database Connectivity (ODBC) is a standard application programming interface (API) for accessing SQL databases.
+Open Database Connectivity (ODBC) is a standard application programming interface (API) for accessing databases.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.